+(a) Civil Actions - Except where there has been gross negligence on the part of an employee, the Employer will:

+DRAFT - CSSEA version for information only, pending Unions' review and administrative updates

-- (a) Civil Actions Except where there has been gross negligence on the part of an employee, the Employer will: - exempt and save harmless employees from any liability action arising from the proper performance of their duties for the Employer; and - (2) assume all costs, legal fees, and other expenses arising from any such action. - (b) Criminal Actions Where an employee is charged with an offence resulting directly from the proper performance of their duties and is subsequently acquitted, the employee will be reimbursed for reasonable legal fees. - (c) The Employer will have the sole and exclusive right to settle any claim, action or judgment or bring or defend any litigation in respect of them.
+(1) exempt and save harmless employees from any liability action arising from the proper performance of their duties for the Employer; and

+(2) assume all costs, legal fees, and other expenses arising from any such action.

+(b) Criminal Actions - Where an employee is charged with an offence resulting directly from the proper performance of their duties and is subsequently acquitted, the employee will be reimbursed for reasonable legal fees.

+(c) The Employer will have the sole and exclusive right to settle any claim, action or judgment or bring or defend any litigation in respect of them.